 What Shaughnessy means is that the new charter school he’s opening in August will be independent of every nearby school district, yet accessible to every nearby family.

 The original Cole Academy opened in Lansing in 1995.
 Students of color make up about 60 percent of its enrollment.
-Cole students don’t take the M-STEP, the state standardized test.
-Instead, they take the MAP.
+Cole students do take the M-STEP, the state standardized test.
+But they also take another assessment known as the MAP.
 It’s a test administered by the Northwest Evaluation Association, a private, non-profit educational consulting company.
-Shaughnessy says the results show early reading and math scores are on par with local public elementary schools.
+Shaughnessy says Cole's MAP test scores show early reading and math scores are on par with local public elementary schools.

 Now, Cole Academy is bringing his business model to East Lansing.
 But will this traditionally blue community embrace what’s often painted as a traditionally red concept?

 Sarah Reckhow is an associate professor of political science at Michigan State University.